 When the Epstein VCP opened, administrators sent 100 claim packets to victims who had previously filed a claim of sexual abuse or other legal action against Jeffrey Epstein.

-Survivors who have not yet reported the abuse or filed a lawsuit may still participate.
-These survivors must register with the Epstein VCP by February 8, 2021.
+Survivors who had not yet reported abuse or filed a lawsuit were also able to participate.
+These survivors were required to register and submit a claim with the Epstein VCP by March 25, 2021.

 Epstein Victims’ Compensation Fund.
 (N.D.)
 Welcome.

 Fitzpatrick, S., Kaplan, A. (2020, June 25).
 Compensation fund for Jeffrey Epstein victims opens; more than 100 women expected to file claims.
 NBC News.